Darokahn/blocks-language/language.md

 Currently, I haven't worked out the details on how `*` and `**` will interact with regular vacancy declarations.
 It will probably work about how you would expect, but I still need to iron that out.

+Note that since the scope being linked is the left hand operator, the analog to args/functions has the arguments to the left of the function rather than the right, like `{args}~$func`.
+This has, I think, a pleasant side effect.
+Suppose you have some functions that each need to run on a point or collection of data in a pipeline.
+In a generic language, that might look something like this:

+	displayResult(formatOutput(processData(filterData(getData(5)))))

+I have two key issues with this.
+First, it evaluates from the inside out—that is, to read it properly, you need to start with the innermost function and then read outwards.
+Second, the nesting gets overwhelming, and it can be tedious to trace which arguments are being passed to which functions.
+This can even be the case for a once-nested call.
+In blocks, however, it looks like:

+ 	{5} ~ $getData ~ $filterData ~ $processData ~ $formatOutput ~ $displayResult;

+This, to me, is a vast improvement.
+For one, there is no nest of parentheses that grows ever with the number of calls.
+Additionally, the data flows in the way we read english—from left to right.

 // note: the following paragraph is highly subject to change.
 I still haven't fully decided whether I want strict typing, and I really don't like how the following picks an odd middle ground.

 The basic types are `int`, `float`, `char`, `ptr`, and `null`.
 Types are inferred on declaration, but they are strict.
 If addition is performed between these four, it will have a predefined behavior.
 If a pointer to an `unterminated` code block is the left operator, that code block will be searched for a `dynamic` block named `__add__`.
 The right operator will be passed into it.
 This is similar for other built-in operations.
 A print block is not technically a part of the language spec, but it should check the object passed into it for a `__str__` method if it is not a primitive.